tylernguyen/x1c6-hackintosh/docs/5_README-other.md

 - `Thunderbolt BIOS Assist` needs to be disabled which rises idle CPU power consumption to 2W as opposed to ~0.8W with the option enabled.
 - See the ongoing issue/discussion [Issue #24](https://github.com/tylernguyen/x1c6-hackintosh/issues/24)

+With those done, there are two scenarios:
+- You want to use TB3 hotplug on both macOS and another OS, such as Linux or Windows.
+In this case, stick with the current TB3 hotplug setup in this repo.
+As my repo is currently designed around compatibility with other OSes as I need Windows for work.
+- You only need TB3 hotplug on macOS.
+In this case, it is possible to reflash the Thunderbolt controller chip on the machine with a modded firmware designed to allow native Thunderbolt interfacing with macOS.
+See [docs/1_README-HARDWAREandBIOS.md](https://github.com/tylernguyen/x1c6-hackintosh/blob/master/docs/1_README-HARDWAREandBIOS.md).

 > ## Multimedia Fn Keys:

 Since macOS doesn't not natively support some multimedia Fn key actions.
 [ThinkpadAssistant](https://github.com/MSzturc/ThinkpadAssistant) is required for the Fn actions to be implemented.
 Additionally, my settings are: